minnahuang11/FinLLM-Leaderboard/docs/source/user/introduction.rst

 ============
 Welcome to the `Open FinLLM Leaderboard <https://huggingface.co/spaces/finosfoundation/Open-Financial-LLM-Leaderboard>`_!

-The Open FinLLM Leaderboard provides a specialized evaluation framework tailored specifically for financial sector language models.
-Through comprehensive benchmarking across diverse financial tasks, we aim to help researchers and practitioners identify the most suitable models for their specific financial applications.
+The OpenFinLLM Leaderboard provides an evaluation framework tailored for financial language models.
+Through comprehensive benchmarking of 30 LLMs across about 50 financial tasks, we aim to help researchers and practitioners identify the right model for their financial applications.

 Our platform offers: